 The Counselors of Real Estate (“The Counselors”) is the counseling affiliate of the NATIONAL ASSOCIATION OF REALTORS® and is a member of the International Ethics Standards Coalition.
-The members of The Counselors (“CREs”) are bound by the Code of Ethics of the National Association as they relate to the counseling function and are bound by the International Ethics Standards (copy attached) when performing assignments in the global marketplace.
+The members of The Counselors (“CREs”) are bound by the Code of Ethics of the National Association as they relate to the counseling function and are bound by the International Ethics Standards (2016 edition) when performing assignments in the global marketplace.
 In addition, each CRE is bound to:

-- Conduct professional activities in a manner that reflects credit upon the CRE and The Counselors.
-A CRE must refrain from conduct that is detrimental to The Counselors, the real estate profession and the public.
+- Conduct professional activities in a manner that reflects credit upon the CRE and The Counselor A CRE must refrain from conduct that is detrimental to The Counselors, the real estate profession and the public.

 - Respect the professional reputation of and any confidential relationship with other CREs.

 - Treat other CREs, clients, related parties and the public with consideration, openness, and respect and without discrimination or prejudice.